 2. PDO Threadlift for Collagen Stimulation

-Polydioxanone (PDO) threads are medical-grade absorbable sutures inserted beneath the skin.
-While they provide a subtle lifting effect, their main benefit is in stimulating collagen production during the natural breakdown process.
+Polydioxanone (PDO) threads are medical-grade, absorbable sutures placed beneath the skin.
+While they can offer a subtle lifting effect, their primary benefit lies in supporting the body’s natural response during the breakdown process, which is one of the recognised ways to boost collagen over time.

 Potential areas of treatment: